Glyn Maxwell: Poetry

 His three earliest collections of poetry, Tale Of The Mayor's Son (1990), Out of the Rain (1992), Rest For The Wicked (1995) are collected as The Boys at Twilight: Poems 1990-1995 (2000).
 The Nerve won the Geoffrey Faber Memorial Prize in 2004.
-All his other collections of poems - The Breakage, Hide Now and Pluto - have been shortlisted for either the T.S.Eliot, Forward, or Costa (formerly Whitbread) Prizes.
-He was awarded the Society of Authors' Cholmondeley Prize for his poetry in 2014.
+All his other collections of poems – The Breakage, Hide Now and Pluto – have been shortlisted for either the T. S. Eliot Prize, Forward Prize, or Costa Book Prize.
+He was awarded the Society of Authors's Cholmondeley Award for his poetry in 2014.

 In 1994 he was named one of the New Generation poets and he received the E. M. Forster Award in 1997.
 His most recent collections are One Thousand Nights and Counting: Selected Poems and Pluto.
 His work appears in several anthologies of the best of 20th century poetry.

-In 1999 Maxwell left Faber and Faber as a result of editorial disagreement over his poem Time's Fool, and his work has since been published by Picador in the UK.
+In 1999 Maxwell left Faber & Faber as a result of editorial disagreement over his poem Time's Fool, and his work has since been published by Picador in the UK.
 In the US he has been published by Houghton Mifflin and Farrar Straus Giroux.

 In 2014 he edited a collected edition of the poems of Derek Walcott, The Poetry of Derek Walcott 1948–2013.

-His next book of poetry, How The Hell Are You, will be published by Picador in 2020.
+His book of poetry, How the Hell Are You was published by Picador in 2020.